oriAleph/PinkDawgs/README.md

 ### Build and Run

-1. Clone this GitHub repository: `git clone https://github.com/oriAleph/PinkDawgs.git`
+1. Clone this GitHub repository: `git clone https://github.com/oriAleph/PinkDawgs.git` and `cd PinkDawgs`
 2. Install the pod to generate the workspace file: `cd LEGO\ Brick\ Finder && pod install`
 3. Open the project in Xcode with this command: `open LEGO\ Brick\ Finder.xcworkspace`
 4. Select the `LEGO Brick Finder` project and under the `Signing & Capabilities` section select development team.